ZONESTAR3D/source-code-for-3d-printer/README.md

 2. Wait for the build finished.
 3. Find the *firmware.bin (32-bits control board)* or *firmware.HEX (8-bits control board)* file in the ".pio/build/{board}" of the source code directory.
 :point_right:[ZONESTAR 3D Printer firmware Bin/Hex file](https://github.com/ZONESTAR3D/Firmware)

+### 4. Patchs
+- If you find the buzzer of control panel (LCD screen) don't work, please refer to [here](https://github.com/ZONESTAR3D/source-code-for-3d-printer/tree/main/patch#1-tonecpp)
+- if you used a 128x64 dots LCD screen, please refer to [here](https://github.com/ZONESTAR3D/source-code-for-3d-printer/tree/main/patch#2-u8glib)
+- if you used a 1604 or 2004 LCD screen, please refer to [here]https://github.com/ZONESTAR3D/source-code-for-3d-printer/tree/main/patch#3-liquidcrystalh)

 ------
 ## Upload firmware to your 3d printer